BubbleGuppy99/BubbleGuppy99.github.io/_posts/2016-10-02-Blog-Number-4.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Mainly by focused listening and watching a demonstration by Mr Tansley.
-I noted everything down mentally and went carefully among the steps. </td>
+    <td>I listened carefully at the start of the lesson and also used some websites to help me understand some of the formulas. </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>I found that keeping up with everything was quite hard and needed to pay attention to the task at hand.
-I also found it hard to remember everything and hence why I didn't reach my target</td>
+    <td>I kept on asking others to help me rather than doing things on my own.
+This distracted me as I eagerly waited for an answer rather than helping myself through perseverance.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will make sure I use more time  on the sheets rather than my blog no matter what so I get everything done correctly.
-I will ask more questions as well just to be sure and try and get help from my peers.</td>
+    <td>I will make sure I use more time  researching on what I have to understand in order to make my shop work.
+I will not distract others and will focus on my spreadsheet.</td>
   </tr>
   <br />
   <iframe height="320" width="720"